Matimateokol/iRecycle-App/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.
+These are areas I believe need improvement / could be improved.
+Also I included TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Add more intuitive navigation bar.
+- Build an alpha android version app.

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Add navigation bar.
+- Implement AI Image recognition module.

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by Enactus Poland.
-- This prototype was build on [tool](https://www.marvelapp.com).
+- This prototype was build on [Marvelapp](https://www.marvelapp.com).
-- Many thanks to...
+- Many thanks to Michał Szmeja.

 ## Contact